microsoft/BotFramework-WebChat/docs/TELEMETRY.md

 We simplified our measurements to make it suitable for popular telemetry services:

--  Dimensions are environment information, including browser capabilities and options passed to Web Chat
+-  Dimension: dimensions are environment information, including browser capabilities and options passed to Web Chat
--  Events will include a name, optional string data, and optional non-negative finite integer value
+-  Event: event will include a name, optional string data, and optional non-negative finite integer value
--  Exceptions will include the JavaScript error object
+-  Exception: exception will include the JavaScript error object
--  Timings will fire two events, `timingstart` and `timingend`
+-  Timing: timing will fire two events, `timingstart` and `timingend`
    -  `timingstart` will include a name
    -  `timingend` will include a name, and duration measured in milliseconds

 Feature updates on minor versions may introduce new or remove outdated measurements.
-To better understand user behaviors with different set of measurements, developers are advised to tag their telemetry data with Web Chat version.
+To better understand user behaviors with different set of measurements, developers are advised to tag their telemetry data with the Web Chat version.

 ### Dimensions